top of page

 Kiribati's 33 island atolls straddle the equator in the central Pacific Ocean.
 Not unlike many low lying island nations, it is grappling with fluctuating conditions that can disrupt daily life.
 The nation's vulnerability to external factors poses threats to its inhabitants and the continuity of their lives.

-Rich in culture and a diverse environment, the Kiribati story is one that many outsiders don't know much about.
-Through this project, the world will have an opportunity to experience Kiribati from the perspective of the young people we will work with who want to share their stories with the world.
+Kiribati story is one that many outsiders don't know much about.
+Through this project, the world will

 Weather